Serendipitous1729/multiplayer-2048/README.md

 Because I've hosted this on Render's free tier, there's a high likelihood that they've "spun down" the site due to inactivity.
 So if the site seems to not be loading, don't worry, it'll take about a minute to come online - sorry!

 ## How to play
-You can play a public game (with a random other guy) or a private game (only people with the link can join).
+You can play a public game (with a random other player) or a private game (only people with the link can join).
 ### Public games:
 On the home page (https://multiplayer-2048.onrender.com/), click the "Join any open public lobby" button!
 Then, it'll redirect you to a game.
 It's that simple!
 ### Private games: